(The Answer May Surprise You)

 We know you’d like a little more assurance than that.
 So here’s the bottom line: most pediatricians recommend an ambient (room) sleep temperature of 68-72°F (20-22°C).

 Worried you’re not getting an accurate reading using the nursery thermostat?
-Try an ambient body temperature monitor like the MonBaby Advanced Baby Monitor.
+Try an ambient body temperature monitor like the MonBaby Essential Baby Monitor.

 The obvious go-to answer if your child’s room is too hot or too cold is to adjust the thermostat.
 However, there are other things you can do to ensure your child is safe.
 Here are our best suggestions: